stephenw987/TechBlog_14/README.md

 [![A video thumbnail shows the command-line application with a play button overlaying the view.](./Assets/09-thumbnail.png)](https://drive.google.com/file/d/1TyDL1hQ58rLrL_T2EtzGx7Fw472nsMvQ/preview)

-This is a note-taker app that demonstrates usage of express.js back end and is fully deployed front and back end on Render.
+This is a CMS-style blog application that is deployed on Render.

 ## Usage